 Another point to note is that BRCA gene mutations are not the only ones that can increase our risk of developing cancer.
 Mutations can happen with other genes too.

 "BRCA is the most well-known because of Angelina Jolie, but there are many other genes we could test for mutations.
 All these gene mutations have different implications for our cancer risk and might involve a different treatment plan," says Bluebond.

 Myth 4: A BRCA gene mutation will mean you need breast surgery

 For BRCA-positive women, breast screening with MRI should start at age 25.
 At age 30, an MRI and mammogram should be done each year.
 Your doctor will talk with you about the pros and cons of having a double mastectomy, which is the removal of both breasts.
 Your doctor may also recommend you have your ovaries and fallopian tubes removed.
 This is because ovarian cancer is hard to detect in the early stages, when it would be easier to treat.
 If you do decide to move forward, surgery can be planned around life goals like having children.

 Myth 5: A BRCA gene mutation is inherited from your mother

-Gene mutations can be inherited from any relative in your family, including the men.
-The chances of a gene mutation passing from a parent or sibling is 50%.
+Women as well as men can carry BRCA gene mutations.
+This means that a BRCA mutation could be inherited from your mother or father.
+The chance of a gene mutation passing from a parent or sibling is 50%.
 With each step away from your immediate family the risk reduces by half.
 For example, if your grandmother has a BRCA gene mutation, your risk of inheriting it is 25%.
 If your first cousin has one, your risk is 12.5%.